perrette/papers/README.md

 Under the hood, bibtex and files (if applicable) are copied (hard-linked) to a back-up directory.
 Details are described in [issue 51](https://github.com/perrette/papers/issues/51).

-In local installs, backup occurs in `.papers/`.
-In global installs, defaults to `~/.local/.share/papers`.
+Backup occurs in a subfolder of `~/.local/.share/papers` regardless of the type of installation.
 Type `papers status -v` to find out.
 For local install that are already git-tracked, the feature remains useful as it is the basis for `papers undo` and `papers redo`.
-You might want to add `.papers` to your .gitignore to avoid messing up with your larger project.

-This feature is experimental.

 ### undo / redo